 What Can I Do With Weed Stems?

-There are a couple of exciting things you can do with weed stems that are ultimately more productive than just throwing them in the trash.
+You can do a couple of exciting things with weed stems that are ultimately more productive than just throwing them in the trash.

 One of the best things to do with your weed stems is brew cannabis tea.

-While your cannabis tea may not get you high using stems alone, they can make a solid supplement to your marijuana tea recipe.
+While your cannabis tea may not get you high using stems alone, they can make a solid supplement to your cannabis tea recipe.

 Even if you don't want to add any cannabis flower to your tea recipe (or don’t have any left to add), stems still make a great cup of tea.
 Check out our recipe here.